Slave labor in Nazi Germany

 Pforzheim

-A state prison in Berlin constructed between 1869 and 1879.
 From 1933 to 1945, more than 3,000 people were executed at the Plötzensee prison.
 Those executed at Plötzensee included communist resistance groups, members of the Kreisau circle and participants of the July 20, 1944 plot to assassinate Hitler.
 Numerous foreign prisoners from occupied European countries were also killed at Plötzensee.
 The execution shed and its surrounding became a memorial site in 1952.

-The German designation for the territories of Czechoslovakia occupied by the Wehrmacht on March 16, 1939.
+Protectorate of Bohemia and Moravia The German designation for the territories of Czechoslovakia occupied by the Wehrmacht on March 16, 1939.

-Continue to slave camps R-S
+Continue to Nazi slave camps Slave camps R-S